Robot-to-Robot Relative Pose Estimation using Humans as Markers: Related Work

 \subsection{Human Body-Pose Detection}

 Visual detection of 2D human pose has made significant progress over the last decade.
-The state-of-the-art methodologies can be categorized into the top-down and bottom-up approaches.
+The SOTA methodologies can be categorized into the top-down and bottom-up approaches.
 The top-down approaches~\cite{gkioxari2014using,pishchulin2012articulated} detect the humans in the image space first, and then perform localization and association of their body-parts.
-One major limitation of these approaches is that their running times are proportional to the number of persons in the image.
+One major limitation of these approaches is that their run-times are proportional to the number of persons in the image.
 Additionally, the robustness of the pose estimation largely depends on the accuracy of their person detectors.
 In contrast, the bottom-up approaches~\cite{cao2017realtime,pishchulin2016deepcut} do not suffer from these two issues.
-However, they require solving a more computationally challenging inference problem of learning global contextual cues for simultaneous detection and association of the body-parts.
+However, they require solving a more computationally challenging inference problem of learning global contextual cues for simultaneous body-part detection and association.